MarcGrol/golangAnnotations/README.md

     - Generate server-side http-handling for a "service"
     - Generate client-side http-handling for a "service"
     - Generate helpers to ease integration testing of your services

+- event-listeners:
+    - Generate server-side http-handling for receiving events
+    - Generate helpers to ease integration testing of your event-listeners

 - event-sourcing:
     - Describe which events belong to which aggregate